Emails contradict major Alabama booster on return of donation

 And appears to be a lie.

-Emails released by the university show that an ongoing dispute between Culverson and administrators prompted the return of the donation, not the abortion comments:
+Emails released by the university show that an ongoing dispute between Culverhouse and administrators prompted the return of the donation, not the abortion comments:

 Emails released by the University of Alabama contradict this account by Culverhouse.

-Note: Editor’s note: We corrected numerous errors in the post.
-It’s “Culverhouse,” not “Culverson.”
-D’oh!